MOTS-c Peptide: Benefits, Dosage, Side Effects & Stacking Guide

 • Mild nausea

-Regulatory status: MOTS-c is not FDA approved for any therapeutic use.
-It appears on the FDA list of substances that cannot be compounded.
+Legal status: MOTS-c is not FDA approved for any therapeutic use.
 WADA lists it as prohibited under S4.4 (AMPK activators), banned both in and out of competition.
-Athletes subject to drug testing cannot use this.
+If you compete in tested events, this is off the table.

 vs GLP-1 drugs (Ozempic, Mounjaro): Completely different mechanisms.
-GLP-1s suppress appetite and slow gastric emptying – you eat less because you’re not hungry and food sits in your stomach longer.
-MOTS-c works on cellular metabolism without affecting hunger or digestion.
-GLP-1s produce faster, more dramatic weight loss.
-MOTS-c is better suited for metabolic optimization without the appetite suppression, nausea, and muscle loss that can accompany GLP-1 use.
+GLP-1s suppress appetite and slow gastric emptying.
+You eat less because you’re not hungry and food sits in your stomach longer.
+MOTS-c works on cellular metabolism without touching hunger or digestion.
+GLP-1s produce faster, more dramatic weight loss but often come with nausea, muscle loss, and appetite suppression that some people find miserable.
+MOTS-c is better suited for metabolic optimization if you’re already eating and training well and want your body to use fuel more efficiently.

 vs AOD9604: AOD9604 is an HGH fragment that targets fat cells directly for lipolysis.
 MOTS-c primarily affects muscle glucose metabolism with secondary effects on body composition.
-MOTS-c has broader metabolic benefits including insulin sensitization that AOD9604 lacks.
+MOTS-c brings broader metabolic benefits including insulin sensitization that AOD9604 doesn’t touch.

-vs Humanin: Same peptide family (both mitochondrial-derived), but different functions.
+vs Humanin: Same family (both mitochondrial-derived), different jobs.
 Humanin is primarily cytoprotective and neuroprotective.
 MOTS-c is metabolic.
-They’re complementary rather than competing – you could reasonably use both for comprehensive mitochondrial support.
+They complement each other rather than compete.
+You could reasonably use both if mitochondrial health is your focus.

 Who Should Consider MOTS-c